oasis-tcs/sarif-spec/sarif-2.2/prose/edit/src/file-format-30-region-object.md

 The byte offset of the first byte in an artifact **SHALL** be 0.

-To specify a byte region, at least `byteOffset` ([§3.30.11](#byteoffset-property)) **SHALL** be present. `byteLength` ([§3.30.12](#bytelength-property)) **MAY** also be present. `byteOffset` specifies the start of the region. `byteLength` specifies the region’s length and thereby, indirectly, its end.
+To specify a byte region, at least `byteOffset` ([sec](#byteoffset-property)) **SHALL** be present. `byteLength` ([sec](#bytelength-property)) **MAY** also be present. `byteOffset` specifies the start of the region. `byteLength` specifies the region’s length and thereby, indirectly, its end.
 A `byteLength` value of 0 represents an insertion point before the byte specified by `byteOffset`.

 ### Independence of text and binary regions

 The text-related and binary-related properties in a `region` object **SHALL** be treated independently.
 That is, the value of a text-related property **SHALL NOT** be inferred from the value of any set of binary-related properties, and *vice versa*.

-> EXAMPLE: This example is based on the sample text file shown in NOTE 1 of [§3.30.2](#text-regions).
+> EXAMPLE: This example is based on the sample text file shown in NOTE 1 of [sec](#text-regions).
 It represents invalid SARIF because the text-related and binary-related properties are inconsistent.
 At first glance they appear to be consistent because the byte at offset 2 is indeed on line 1:
 >
 >     { "startLine": 1, "byteOffset": 2, "byteLength": 6 }
 >